-The NEURON simulation code contains functionality ready to record and save to file the values of state variables at discrete spatial locations for all times and/or at discrete times for all spatial locations (i.e., nodes of Ranvier for myelinated fibers) for applied extracellular potential, intracellular stimulation amplitude, transmembrane potential, and gating parameters using Recording.hoc.
+The NEURON simulation code contains functionality ready to record and save to file the values of state variables at discrete spatial locations for all times and/or at discrete times for all spatial locations (i.e., nodes of Ranvier for myelinated fibers or sections for unmyelinated fibers) for applied extracellular potential, intracellular stimulation amplitude, transmembrane potential, and gating parameters using Recording.hoc.
 The recording tools are particularly useful for generating data to troubleshoot and visualize simulations.